-The expressions for $s = 2$ and $s = 3$ are stated in Appendix \ref{appendix:asymptotic_distributions_interacted_s23}.
+The expressions for $s = 2$ and $s = 3$ are stated in Appendix \ref{supplement:asymptotic_distributions_interacted_s23}.
 This also verifies Remark 2 in \textcite{wz2021}. \end{enumerate} \end{remark}

-Theorem \ref{theorem:asymptotic_distributions_interacted} demonstrates that uncorrected estimators for models with this interacted specification do not have nondegenerate asymptotic distributions under Assumption \ref{assumption:general}, except for the special cases discussed in Remark \ref{remark:corollary_theorem_interacted}.
-This means that any inferences drawn from these uncorrected estimators are generally invalid.
-To address this issue, we propose debiased estimators that allow for asymptotically valid hypothesis testing and the construction of valid confidence intervals.
+Theorem \ref{theorem:asymptotic_distributions_interacted} shows that uncorrected estimators under the interacted specification have degenerate asymptotic distributions under Assumption \ref{assumption:general}, except for the special cases in Remark \ref{remark:corollary_theorem_interacted}.
+Hence, any inference based on these uncorrected estimators is generally invalid.
+To address this, we propose debiased estimators that enable asymptotically valid hypothesis tests and confidence intervals.